rerobots/docs/pages/intro.md

 ## API Tokens

-Besides the Web user interface (WebUI), rerobots has an
+Besides the dashboard at <https://rerobots.net>, rerobots has an
 {% abbr title="application programming interface" %}[API](/api-summary){% /abbr %}.
 An **API token** is a string that provides authentication and authorization for API requests. rerobots API tokens follow